Cancer Research UK logo.

 Verrucous carcinoma

-This is an unusual type of squamous cell carcinoma.
-It rarely spreads to other parts of the body but can grow very deeply into surrounding tissues.
+This is a type of squamous cell carcinoma.
+It rarely spreads to other body parts but can grow very deeply into surrounding tissues.

 Other types of mouth and oropharyngeal cancer